kc108/js-zero-to-hero/README.md

 - SOME(): used when a CONDITION/S are needed, should be called the ANY().
 Tests whether at least one element in the array passes the test implemented by the provided function.
 RETURNS either TRUE or FALSE.
 - EVERY(): tests whether everything in array fits a specific condition
 - SORT(): will not work with an array of mixed types.
+- Array.from - used to create arrays from Array-like functions. (eg, like maps, etc...)